 3.2 Farmers’ Current Knowledge of Safflower Production

 To measure farmers’ knowledge of safflower production, twelve knowledge statements/items were constructed by the researcher to address context-specific practices in the study area.
 The items were refined and validated through expert review by two supervisors at the Department of Agricultural Extension and Community Development of Sokoine University of Agriculture to ensure reliability and relevance to safflower cultivation in Tanzania’s semi-arid regions.
 Each item was scored as one (1) for a correct answer and zero (0) for an incorrect answer.
 The maximum possible score was 12 marks.
 The total score of a farmer was divided by the expected score and multiplied by 100 to produce a percentage score ranging from 0% (no knowledge) to 100% (highest knowledge).
 Then the scores were categorised as low (0–5 marks, ≤50%), medium (6–8 marks, 51–67%), or high (>8 marks, 68–100%).
-Islam &Islam 2020) argue that such categorisation helps in the interpretation of the findings.
+Islam and Islam (2020) argue that such categorisation helps in the interpretation of the findings.

 The findings (Table 2) revealed critical knowledge gaps in all key areas of safflower agronomic practices, including disease and pest control, land preparation, seed selection, harvesting time, fertiliser application, and soil testing.
 About 85.7% of respondents did not know the appropriate time for land selection and preparation.
 Close to 90% of respondents did not know that quality seeds should be uniform, clean, and treated and the best time of planting safflower.
 The respondents did not know the right time to apply fertilisers, the importance of testing, recommended spacing, common pesticides (Dudu-all and Ninja Farm Guard) used for managing safflower pests and diseases and weeds in safflower production.